macjabeth/showbunny/README.md

 This branch is a personal project in the attempt to redesign the website from scratch using better organisation and a mobile-first layout.

+**Notice** - The current design uses experimental features only available on Google Chrome.
+Other browsers will display incorrectly (hence the needs for this redesign).
+Accessibility is important.

 ## Description

 The client for this challenge is _Mr.
 Bunny_.
 He needs your help to build the Showbunny website using best practices for HTML and CSS - that includes both desktop and mobile designs.